JSBmanD/docs/pages/exports/aggregate-exports.md

 Learn how to [retrieve your API key (a.k.a. `Access Token`)](/dashboard/organization-view/#managing-your-user-profile)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Organization Level Access Required"
-	In order to retrieve or reset your API Key/Access Token, you must have access to the Organization level of the account.
-This functionality is not present at the app level.
+  "title": "Organization Level Access Required", "body": "In order to retrieve or reset your API Key/Access Token, you must have access to the Organization level of the account.
+This functionality is not present at the app level."
+}
+[/block]

 ##Rate Limits